grafana/pyroscope-nodejs/README.md

 ## Pull Mode

-In order to enable pull mode you need to implement follwing endpoints:
+In order to enable pull mode you need to implement the following endpoints:
  * `/debug/pprof/profile` -- for wall-time profiling
  * `/debug/pprof/heap` -- for heap profiling